Vaccination Act: The 1853 act

+The 1861 act

+The Vaccination Acts were amended by the Vaccination Acts Amendment Act 1861 (24 & 25 Vict. c.
+59).

 The 1867 act

 The Vaccination Act 1867 (30 & 31 Vict. c.
-84) consolidated and updated the existing laws relating to vaccination, and was repealed by the National Health Service Act 1946.
+84) consolidated and updated the existing laws relating to vaccination, and was repealed by the National Health Service Act 1946 (9 & 10 Geo.
+6. c.
+81).

 The poor-law guardians were to control vaccination districts formed out of the parishes, and pay vaccinators from 1s to 3s per child vaccinated in the district (the amount paid varied with how far they had to travel).

 Within seven days of the birth of a child being registered, the registrar was to deliver a notice of vaccination; if the child was not presented to be vaccinated within three months, or brought for inspection afterwards, the parents or guardians were liable to a summary conviction and fine of 20s.

 The Act also provided that any person who produced or attempted to inoculate another with smallpox could be imprisoned for a month.

 The 1871 act

 In 1871 another act, the Vaccination Act 1871 (34 & 35 Vict. c.
 98) was passed appointing a Vaccination Officer, also authorising a defendant to appear in a court of law by any member of his family, or any other person authorised by him.
 This act also confirmed the principle of compulsion, which evidently sparked hostility and opposition to the practice.